4Geeks logo

 There are only two hard things in Computer Science: cache invalidation and naming things. — Phil Karlton

-We have dedicated a whole article about how to name your variables, as this is the most crucial skill to increase code readability.
+We have dedicated a whole article about how to name your variables, as this is the most crucial skill for increasing code readability.